 Whether you're searching for low-calorie sweetened beverages for the summer, or a way to make your homemade gooey brownies a bit healthier, stevia is here to save the day.
 Here are just a few of the health benefits of stevia extract:

-• Blood sugar control: Sugar is known to increase your blood sugar, leading to energy spikes and health problems.
-But stevia, on the other hand, does quite the opposite.
+- Blood sugar control: Stevia has a lower glycemic index than sugar.
 Because it has a low glycemic index, it won't affect your blood sugar, meaning you can savor this Organic Skinny Hot Cocoa Mix (made with stevia instead of sugar) any day, any time.

 Table Sugar Vs. Stevia Sweeteners